delta-io/delta/PROTOCOL.md

 The _protocol version_ will be increased whenever non-forward-compatible changes are made to this specification.
 In the case where a client is running an invalid protocol version, an error should be thrown instructing the user to upgrade to a newer protocol version of their Delta client library.

-Since breaking changes must be accompanied by an increase in the protocol version recorded in a table or by the addition of a table feature, clients can assume that unrecognized fields or actions are never required in order to correctly interpret the transaction log.
+Since breaking changes must be accompanied by an increase in the protocol version recorded in a table or by the addition of a table feature, clients can assume that unrecognized actions, fields, and/or metadata domains are never required in order to correctly interpret the transaction log.
 Clients must ignore such unrecognized fields, and should not produce an error when reading a table that contains unrecognized fields.

 Reader Version 3 and Writer Version 7 add two lists of table features to the protocol action.
 The capability for readers and writers to operate on such a table is not only dependent on their supported protocol versions, but also on whether they support all features listed in `readerFeatures` and `writerFeatures`.
 See [Table Features](#table-features) section for more information.